Chivorix/Asteroid_game-Guided_project/README.md

 The course also offered a list of challenges for those eager to dive deeper, and I’m excited to tackle these in the future!

 - Add a scoring system

+  1. added 3 variables in constants.py representing the 3 lvl's of asteroid worth points
+  2. make a class for making the score object
+  3. set up a point system based on the asteroids radius + penalty with death
+  4. Set up high score mechanic

 - Implement multiple lives and respawning
 - Add an explosion effect for the asteroids
 - Add acceleration to the player movement